iov-one/starnamed/PROPOSAL-009.md

 ## Upgrading if you didn't follow the "standard" procedure ##

 If you didn't follow the procedure [here](README.md) then you're on your own.
 I don't know if `cosmvisor` will work, though, in theory, it should.
 If you're a validator for the Cosmos Hub then what we're doing here is exactly the same procedure that introduced the Gravity DEX into the Cosmos Hub.

+If you want to practice doing an upgrade then try [this](UPGRADING.md).